North Dakota Gov. Burgum vetoes transgender sports ban, following similar veto by South Dakota's Noem

 "To date, there has not been a single recorded incident of a transgender girl attempting to play on a North Dakota girls team," Burgum said in the veto message, KX News reported.
 "Further, NDHSAA already has regulations in place for participation in sex-separated interscholastic contests by transgender students.
 These regulations require transgender girls to undergo testosterone suppression treatment...for a full calendar year before they are eligible to compete."

-Republicans in the North Dakota legislature, however, said the bill would have ensured a level playing field for girls playing high school sports.
+Republicans in the North Dakota legislature, however, said the bill would have ensured a level playing field for girls in sports.

 SOUTH DAKOTA LAWMAKERS REJECT TRANSGENDER SPORTS BILL CHANGES BY NOEM